 TELEHANDLERS.
-Telehandlers are used to move and place materials on residential and commercial construction sites and are used in the energy, infrastructure and agricultural industries.
+Telehandlers move and place materials on residential and commercial construction sites and are used in the energy and infrastructure industries.

 LIGHT TOWERS.
 Trailer-mounted light towers are used primarily to light work areas for construction, entertainment, emergency assistance and security during nighttime or low light applications.